Computational politics

 Computational politics is the intersection between computer science and political science.
 The area involves the usage of computational methods, such as analysis tools and prediction methods, to present the solutions to political sciences questions.
 Researchers in this area use large sets of data to study user behavior.
 Common examples of such works are building a classifier to predict users' political bias in social media or finding political bias in the news.
 This discipline is closely related with digital sociology.
 However, the main focus of computational politics is on political related problems and analysis.

 Computational politics is often used in political campaigns to target individuals for advertising purposes.
+Recently, the new trends of Generative Artificial Intelligence have transformed the political campaigns around the world; such tools and technologies give more modalities to users and politicians for political participation, along with a rise in disinformation.

-Methods and Applications
+Methods and applications

 While there is no clearly defined data source for research done in computational politics, the most common sources are social networking websites and political debate transcripts.
 Various methods are used to computationally model the behavior of agents.
 Social network analysis is often used to model and analyze data from social networking sites, with nodes on a graph representing individual users and edges representing varying forms of interaction between users.
 Natural language processing methods are used for text-based data, such as text from social media posts and political debate transcripts.
 For example, sentiment analysis, where algorithms are used to classify a piece of text as positive, negative, or neutral in sentiment, can be used to predict social media users' opinions on political parties or candidates.
 Various other machine learning algorithms are used to predict political bias in news sources, political affiliation of users of social networks, and whether political news articles are fake news or not.
 Computational models are often used to examine cognitive behavior associated with political contexts, including the connection between the brain and polarization or ideological thinking.